CoEDL/ILR/docs/_pages/tummy_setup.md

 ![Config file](/ILR/assets/tummy/dropresources.gif){: .align-center width="100%"}

-- The app is ready to be used on the tablet !
+- The app is ready to be used on the tablet!

 Once these steps are complete, if you have not done it, proceed to [pair the Tummy tablet with the speaker](/ILR/speaker_setup).